 Add the eggs.
 Keeping the heat on low, crack the eggs into broth, a good few inches apart.
 Cover the pot with a fitted lid to poach the eggs -- this should take 3 to 4 minutes.

+Serve and garnish.
 Use a ladle to add the the soup to two large serving bowls, spooning the egg on top last.
+Garnish with a sprinkling of Togarashi and serve!

 You can find ramen cakes in most Asian markets, but you can also use Top Ramen (really).
 Just discard the flavor packet.